spiashko/rest-fetch/readme.md

 #### Self reference resolution (only for demo use)

-To make response more clear in terms of included data `com.spiashko.rfetch.jacksonjpa.selfrefresolution` package was created as when we retrieve collection of entities which have relation to itself it leads to situation when hibernate autofill that relation and as result jackson also serialise them in respond, but it creates a mess in response, and it is not very clear response with what scope was retried so this package resolve it and serialise only what was requested.
+To make response more clear in terms of included data `com.spiashko.rfetch.demo.selfrefresolution` package was created as when we retrieve collection of entities which have relation to itself it leads to situation when hibernate autofill that relation and as result jackson also serialise them in respond, but it creates a mess in response, and it is not very clear response with what scope was retried so this package resolve it and serialise only what was requested.